PhilipDaniels/rsforcs/site/content/introduction/major_differences.md

 code, but you can use more descriptive names such as `'buffer` and you can use more than one in a single struct or function signature.

-TODO For more information see the section on lifetimes.
+For more information see the section on lifetimes.

 ## Rust Enums are far more important than C# enums